Play German Lotto Online – How to Play and Buy Tickets

 The odds of winning the German Lotto jackpot aren’t the worst, but at 1 in 139,838,160 they are certainly far from great.

-However, they are identical to the odds of winning the EuroMillions jackpot.
-Considering EuroMillions jackpots can climb into the hundreds of millions of euros, that might be a better lottery to play overall.
+While they are identical to the odds of EuroMillions, EuroMillions jackpots can climb into the hundreds of millions of euros, making it a better lottery to play overall.

 At the same time, there are other lotteries out there, including EuroJackpot (1 in 95,344,200), Swiss Lotto (1 in 31,474,716), and Austria Lotto (1 in 8,415,060), that offer much better odds right from the get go.